nikorablin/electron-redux-immutable/README.md

 # Electron Redux Immutable
-Redux middleware to share a store between renderer and main processes
+A redux middleware that allows you to share an immutable redux store across your electron processes using IPC to send and receive actions

+Work in progress